getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 #### Dedupe
 _Import name: `Sentry.Integrations.Dedupe`_

 This integration deduplicates certain events.
-This is enabled by default and should not be disabled except in rare circumstances.
-Disabling this integration for instance will cause duplicate error logging.
+The Sentry SDK enables this by default, and it should not be disabled except in rare circumstances.
+Disabling this integration, for instance, will cause duplicate error logging.

 &nbsp;
 #### InboundFilters
 _Import name: `Sentry.Integrations.InboundFilter`_

-This integration allows developers to ignore specific errors based on the type or message, as well as blacklist/whitelist urls which exception originates from.
+This integration allows developers to ignore specific errors based on the type or message, as well as blacklist/whitelist URLs that originate from the exception.

-To configure it, use `ignoreErrors`, `blacklistUrls` and `whitelistUrls` SDK options directly.
+To configure it, use `ignoreErrors`, `blacklistUrls`, and `whitelistUrls` SDK options directly.

 &nbsp;
 #### FunctionToString
 _Import name: `Sentry.Integrations.FunctionToString`_

-This integration allows the SDK to provide original functions and method names, even when they are wrapped by our error or breadcrumbs handlers.
+This integration allows the SDK to provide original functions and method names, even when our error or breadcrumbs handlers wrap them.

 &nbsp;
 #### ExtraErrorData
 _Import name: `Sentry.Integrations.ExtraErrorData`_

 This integration extracts all non-native attributes from the Error object and attaches them to the event as the `extra` data.

 &nbsp;
 #### Browser specific